-5.4.8 HYDROLOGIC EQUIVALENT TRADING
+5.4.8 Hydrologic Equivalent Trading

-Hydrologic equivalent trading can be used to mitigate an unrestricted release rate created by development (onsite trading) or when an offsite detention facility (offsite trading) is utilized to comply with the detention requirements.
+Hydrologic equivalent trading can be used to mitigate unrestricted flows created by development (onsite trading) or when an offsite detention facility (offsite trading) is utilized to comply with the detention requirements.
 Areas are considered hydrologically equivalent when the stormwater runoff volume from them are equivalent.

 Equation 5.3 is used to calculate the stormwater runoff volume of an area.
 This equation is modified from Equation 2.1 of the NRCS TR-55 manual.
-HEC-HMS, TR 20, and other hydrologic modeling software can also be used.
 The District provides a Runoff Volume Calculator that can be found on the WMO website at mwrd.org/wmo.
 The equations to calculate the runoff volume are: